tlienart/Franklin.jl/docs/extras/literate.md

 See also [how to interact with literate scripts](/code/literate/).

 [Literate.jl](https://github.com/fredrikekre/Literate.jl) allows to pre and post-process a script in order, for instance, to generate a notebook out of a script.
-This can be convenient if you want to have a tutorial be downloadable as a standalone notebook or as a scrubbed script.
+This can be convenient if you want to have a tutorial downloadable as a standalone notebook or as a scrubbed script.

 This page presents one way of doing this which is used in [DataScienceTutorials](https://github.com/alan-turing-institute/DataScienceTutorials.jl) and which might inspire your own approach.

 The key ingredients are: